 Middle Fork Snoqualmie River Corridor Planning and Capital Investment Strategy

 The upper Snoqualmie Valley has experienced several destructive floods in the last 20 years.
-These floods have posed risks to people, damaged homes and affected both the local and regional economy.
+These floods have posed safety risks to people, damaged homes and negatively impacted both the local and regional economy.

 - Characterizing existing physical, biological, and social conditions in the corridor.